hooverken/ARMPowershell/Get-ExpressRouteLocationSpeedOfferings/README.md

 # Get-ExpressRouteLocationSpeedOfferings.ps1

-This script walks through the list of ExpressRoute providers and locations to see which provider has which port speeds available in which locations.
+This script walks through the list of [ExpressRoute connectivity providers](https://learn.microsoft.com/azure/expressroute/expressroute-locations-providers) and locations to see which provider has which port speeds available in which locations.
+This is mainly useful when planning an [Expressroute Direct](https://learn.microsoft.com/azure/expressroute/expressroute-erdirect-about) connection.

-There is a lot of demand for ports, especially for 100Gb links.
-Port availability can fluctuate from day to day.
+Each location is served by one or more connectivity providers.  **In general**, you should select an ExpressRoute location which is close to your primary site to minimize latency (and ISP costs) and maximize throughput.

-There are only two ExpressRoute port speed offerings at this time - 10Gb and 100Gb.
+There are two ExpressRoute port speed offerings at this time - 10Gb and 100Gb.

+There is high demand for 100Gbps ports, expecially in the continental US.
+Port availability fluctuates from day to day as customers claim ports and capacity is added.
+If you require a port in a specific location and the desired port speed is not available, open a support ticket for assistance.
+Microsoft is constantly adding capacity and may be able to help you.

 > It's important to understand that the bandwidth of an ExpressRoute circuit is configured **separately** from the link speed of the physical port provided by the ISP.
 For example, you can attach using a 10Gb port and have your ExpressRoute circuit bandwidth set to 5Gb.